 The 2019-20 Executive Committee (from left): Peter Cochrane (IUCN Regional Councillor), James Trezise (Australian Conservation Foundation), Blathnaid Byrne (Treasurer), Emma Campbell (Chair) (Department of Environment and Energy), Tandi Spencer-Smith (former ACIUCN Director), Jo Hopkins (Parks Victoria) and Dr Rosalie Chapple (absent).

 Director, Australian Committee for IUCN

 Madelon has been working to deliver biodiversity conservation outcomes in different countries (e.g. the Netherlands, Australia, Vietnam, the UK) holding senior manager and executive positions since 1998.
 She has a PhD in the ‘Wicked Problem of Biodiversity Conservation’ from the University of Sydney.

 Throughout her career, Madelon has demonstrated her ability as a facilitator, mediator and negotiator bringing together conservation organisations, institutions, governments and other non-conventional partners, across cultures and transcending disciplines, to collaborate towards a common vision and generate outcomes for a just world that values and conserves nature.

 Madelon also has sound working knowledge of the IUCN global network and was a member of the National UK Committee for IUCN.
 She also has been a long-time member of the IUCN SSC Conservation Planning Specialist Group.

-Acting First Assistant Secretary, Biodiversity Conservation Division, Department of the Environment and Energy
+First Assistant Secretary, Department of Agriculture, Water and the Environment.

 Manager National and International Engagement